Therapist Notes include:

-The trapezius muscle is innervated by the spinal accessory nerve.
+The spinal accessory nerve innervates the trapezius muscle.
 Nerve fibers come off of the first 4-5 segments of the spinal cord and travel inside of the spinal canal back to the cranium before they exit via the jugular foramen.
-As they extend inferiorly, they join with fibers of the first 4 cervical nerves.
-This means that the first 5 vertebrae contribute to the innervation of the trapezius and should be assessed before treating the trapezius directly.
-If the therapist is trained in treating the occiput, temporal bones, and fascia around the Jugular foramen, this is the place to start.
-Follow up with the treatment of the suboccipital area, upper cervical vertebrae and then, continue on to the more local joints and trigger points.
+As they extend inferiorly, they join with fibers of the first four cervical nerves.
+Also, some sites report of innervation of the trapezius by the ventral rami of the third and fourth cervical vertebrae.

-Continue with treating the lamina groove.
+Continue the bodywork with treating the lamina groove.

 Clients are less likely to report burning and itching unless the area was a problem in previous treatments, so this trigger point often goes unreported and treated with topical creams.

 This site is undergoing changes.
-Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
-We’d love your feedback.
-We are adding posts and converting the old posts as quickly as time permits.
+Starting in early 2020, we began improving the format.
+We are also adding more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
+We appreciate your input and feedback.
+You will see us adding posts and updating older posts as time permits.